 Unlike with day-to-day accommodation, the meaning of ‘provided’ in ITEPA 2003, s 102 requires little consideration because it is clear for how long the accommodation is provided to the employee; the term requires more consideration in relation to holiday homes.
 HMRC is likely to pay particular interest to small or family-owned businesses which are acquiring properties for the use of a very small number of individuals.
 There are two key questions:

 who can use the accommodation?

-For example, a company buys a flat and an employee lives in it throughout the year.
-It is clear in this case that this is a taxable benefit for the whole year and the treatment is set out in the Living accommodation guidance note.
+If a company buys a flat and an employee lives in it throughout the year, it is clear in this case that this is a taxable benefit for the whole year and the treatment is set out in the Living accommodation guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article